AI-Generated Study Guide

 • Client-friendly responses

-Database Design & Optimization 6 Questions
+5. Database Design & Optimization

 Essential for building efficient and scalable applications, particularly important given the emphasis on handling relational databases.

-1. How do you approach database normalization vs. denormalization decisions?
+Q1: How do you approach database normalization vs. denormalization decisions?

 My approach balances theoretical correctness with practical performance needs: